 PM: 401, 402, 403, 404

-Please note that this is only setting the progress (light) on the final offer.5.9.18 Submission of the responses to the final offer(s) by the Initiating Applicant
+Please note that this is only setting the progress (light) on the final offer.

+Clarification regarding a similar use case from the Sector Handbook:

+MessageType: “PathCoordinationMessage” instead of “PathRequestMessage”.
+Reason: the Sector Handbook describes the submission of the response to the final offer to the IM and not the response to the final offer for coordination purposes to the other involved RAs.

+5.9.18 Submission of the responses to the final offer(s) by the Initiating Applicant